 Many of my former wedding business colleagues would include a particular photo in their portfolio “so they wouldn’t exclude” a certain type of client.
 They wanted to make sure there was an image of an outdoor vineyard wedding, an outdoor patio wedding, an indoor hotel wedding, an indoor Catholic church wedding.
 And then they’d lament all the church weddings they booked, because they really preferred the outdoor weddings.

 That’s watering down your message.
 So is saying you do indoor house painting, outdoor house painting and commercial building painting.
 Or that you create websites for large corporations, non-profits and small solopreneur businesses.

-Before I can photograph you in the Brandscape Photo Experience, we have to go through this work.
+Before I can write your content, we have to go through this work.
 I need to know you, so we don’t attract the wrong clients and build a business you don’t love.
 I need to know what makes your best client tick.
-I will photograph you in a way that attracts the best client for you, that delivers you the killer result of filling your business with clients you love.

 When you market to a single person, you have a strong brand voice.
 You won’t end up with wish-washy clients.
 The clients who want you to work way outside of your comfort zone don’t hire you – they can tell from the message you put out there that it won’t be a good fit.
 Not only do you attract the best client for you, the wrong clients simply fall away.

 There’s an old adage, 80% of your time is taken up by 20% of your clients.
 When you attract the best clients for you, you flip that.
 And you end up feeling a lot less frazzled and a lot more fulfilled in the process.